ralfspoeth/json/README.md

 are immutable, the aggregate types are effectively immutable as well.
 This makes instance of the entire hierarchy immutable.

-## Differentiating between aggregate and basic types
+## Differentiating between Aggregate and Basic Types

 In lieu with the JSON specification which differentiates between primitive and structured types, we differentiate